Gamedevclub-1337/OpenGl-Presentation/README.md

 # Tools used in this presentation to ease the process of learning:

-Creating a window context and handling events and determeining which OpenGL extension is used in the target platform can be a combursome task, and is not the main objective of this presentation, for that where going to use some libraries that handles these things for us.
+Creating a window context and handling events and determeining which OpenGL extension is used in the target platform can be a combursome task, and is not the main objective of this presentation, for that we are going to use some libraries that handles these things for us.

 -GLFW: